-What If the Insurance Company Won’t Pay My Claim?
+What Should I Do if the Insurance Company Won’t Pay My Claim?

 If the person responsible for causing the accident doesn’t have collision coverage or their insurance company will not pay your claim, you will need to file a lawsuit.

-What Court Do I File a Lawsuit In?
+What Court Do I File a Lawsuit In for Motorcycle Damage?

 If you didn’t have collision coverage on your motorcycle, you can file a lawsuit in Small Claims Court If the damage is less than the small claims court limit or you are willing to accept the amount limited in Small Claims Court.